-Applications are now closed for this year’s round of grants from the Community Infrastructure Levy (CIL).
-The fund is administered by Elmbridge Borough Council from Developers.
+A Community Infrastructure Levy (CIL) is collected by Elmbridge Borough Council from Developers.
 Local organisations and community groups can apply for awards from this fund.
-A Spending Board covering Cobham, Oxshott, Stoke d’Abernon and Downside and consisting of local Councillors will decide which projects will be awarded funding in our area.
-Applications this year include the following:
+A Spending Board covering Cobham, Oxshott, Stoke d’Abernon and Downside, and consisting of local Councillors, decides which projects in our area receive funding.
+Applications succeeding this year included:

-The Heritage Trust has applied for CIL funds in respect of three footpaths – one in Leigh Hill Road, one at Knowle Park and one at Downside.
+The Heritage Trust applied for CIL funds in respect of three footpaths – one in Leigh Hill Road, one at Knowle Park and one at Downside.

-The Patient Participation Group at Cobham Health Centre has applied for CIL funds for two projects: For an Ambulatory ECG monitor plus three Ambulatory Blood Pressure monitors and also for a part-time person for a period of time to provide an enhanced registration process for new patients and to produce and distribute an up-to-date information pack about the available services.
-(Jan 2018)
+The Patient Participation Group at Cobham Health Centre applied for CIL funds for two projects: For an Ambulatory ECG monitor plus three Ambulatory Blood Pressure monitors and also for a part-time person for a period of time to provide an enhanced registration process for new patients and to produce and distribute an up-to-date information pack about the available services.
+(Mar 2018)